Frankenstein's monster: Universal Pictures films

+Hammer Films Productions version

 In the 1957 film The Curse of Frankenstein, Christopher Lee was cast as the creature.
 The producers Hammer Film Productions refrained from duplicating aspects of Universal's 1931 film, and so Phil Leakey designed a new look for the creature bearing no resemblance to the Boris Karloff design created by Jack Pierce.
 For his performance as the creature Lee played him as a loose-limbed and childlike, fearful and lonely, with a suggestion of being in pain.
 Author Paul Leggett describes the creature as being like an abused child; afraid but also violently angry.
-Christopher Lee, was annoyed on getting the script and discovering that the monster had no dialogue, for this creature was totally mute.
+Christopher Lee was annoyed on getting the script and discovering that the monster had no dialogue, for this creature was totally mute.
 According to Marcus K. Harmes in contrasting Lee's creature with the one played by Karloff, "Lee's actions as the monster seem more directly evil, to judge from the expression on his face when he bears down on the helpless old blind man but these are explained in the film as psychopathic impulses caused by brain damage, not the cunning of the literary monster.
-Lee also evokes considerable pathos in his performance."In this film the aggressive and childish demeanour of the monster are in contrast with that of the murdered Professor Bernstein, once the "finest brain in Europe", from whom the creature's now damaged brain was taken.
-The sequels to The Curse of Frankenstein would feature the Baron creating various different creatures, none of which would be played by Christopher Lee.
+Lee also evokes considerable pathos in his performance."

+In this film the aggressive and childish demeanour of the monster are in contrast with that of the murdered Professor Bernstein, once the "finest brain in Europe", from whom the creature's now damaged brain was taken.

+The sequels to The Curse of Frankenstein would feature Victor Frankenstein creating various different Frankenstein monsters, none of which would be played by Christopher Lee: